Download the HAB brochure:

-A: It's not algae at all but a primitive single celled bacteria found naturally in fresh and salt water.
+A: It's not algae at all but a primitive photosynthetic single celled bacteria found naturally in fresh and salt water all over the world.
 Scientists call them cyanobacteria.

 Q: Why is it called blue-green algae?

 A: Like algae, cyanobacteria use sunlight to photosynthesize and phosphorous and nitrogen for food.
-The word "cyan" means blue which is an appropriate name since most blooms are blue-green in color.
+The word "cyan" means blue-green which is an appropriate name since most blooms are blue-green in color.

 Q: What is a blue-green algae bloom?

-A: When weather, sunlight and nutrients (food) are ideal, cyanobacteria can multiply into what we call a bloom.
+A: When weather, sunlight, water temperature and nutrients (food) are ideal, cyanobacteria can multiply very quickly into what we call a bloom.
 As long as these bacteria get what they need to survive they can continue to multiply.

 Q: What do these blooms look like?